OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-06.md

 ## 1 Samuel 6:1

-The ark of the Lord remained in Philistine territory for seven months.
+The Ark of the Lord was kept in Philistine territory for seven months.

 ## 1 Samuel 6:2